illing2005/murcss/Readme.md

 #### Generate Sample output:

-To generate the sample files in /sample_output/ download the files in /sample_data/.
-Adjust the DRS_STRUCTURE in `murcss_config.py` to your system.
+To generate the sample files in `/sample_output/` download the files in `/sample_data/`.
+Adjust the `DRS_STRUCTURE` in `murcss_config.py` to your system.
 For the comparison with real observations you need to download e.g. a HadCRUT dataset from the Met Office Hadley Centre.
 [Webpage and user information][HadCRUT].
 Download and unzip e.g. the median of the HadCRUT4 dataset
 ```
 cd /observations/path/